atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     5.  include overview section in ./src to summarize all sentiment and argumentation techniques

+    6.  possibily improve some variable naming conventions such as direct, and also use os.path.join for directory concatenation

-    6.  push final paper and bibtex when all is done, add global references to results from paper
+    7.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding